727800350/note/latex/computer/awk.md

 NAWK has a function system() that can execute any program.
 It returns the exit status of the program.
 ```
 if (system("/bin/rm junk") != 0)
-print "command didn't work";
+print "command did not work";
 ```
 The command can be a string, so you can dynamically create commands based on input.
-Note that the output isn't sent to the NAWK program.
+Note that the output is not sent to the NAWK program.
 You could send it to a file, and open that file for reading.
 There is another solution, however.

 **getline**
 AWK has a command that allows you to force a new line.
-It doesn't take any arguments.
+It does not take any arguments.
 It returns a 1, if successful, a 0 if end-of-file is reached, and a -1 if an error occurs.
 度如下一行
 As a side effect, the line containing the input changes.没有理解这个side effet 是什么意思?